Fla. lawmakers fail to pass condo safety legislation after Surfside

 Families are also grappling with a complex set of lawsuits that will determine how survivors and unit owners are compensated.
 Miami-Dade County Circuit Judge Michael Hanzman approved a settlement agreement that would pay about $83 million to victims of the collapse.

-Other lawsuits are still pending, as is the sale of the oceanfront property, which is expected to sell for at least $120 million at an auction scheduled for May.
-Money that comes from the sale and other lawsuits would be divided among those who lost loved ones, and not those who lost only property.
+Other lawsuits are still pending, as is the sale of the oceanfront property, which is expected to fetch at least $120 million at an auction scheduled for May.
+Most of the money that comes from the sale and other lawsuits will be divided among those who lost loved ones.

 Acrimonious divisions between those whose family members died and those who lost property have marked the court proceedings from the early days of the first lawsuit, which was filed the day after Champlain Towers South collapsed.
 Survivors who managed to escape the building as it fell say they’re being paid less than half of what their units were worth.